-Please come along and help us plant more than 24 avenue trees next to the main path at Mountsfield Park between the George Lane and Brownhill Road entrances – All welcome!
+Please join us and plant avenue trees next to the main path at Mountsfield Park between the George Lane and Brownhill Road entrances – All welcome!

-We will be planting the trees this winter – the community tree planting events will be from 11am – 1pm approx, on Sunday mornings – 28th January, 4th, 11th and 18th February 2018.
+The additional community tree planting events will be 11am – 1pm approx, Sunday 8th and 15th April 2018.

 Please wear boots, gloves and bring a strong spade if you have one.

-Glendale will be supplying us with a variety of rootballed heavy standard deciduous trees.
-The trees will grow to a large size and are suitable for growing in London clay and an exposed aspect.
+Glendale have suppled us with a variety of rootballed heavy standard deciduous trees.
+The trees will grow to a large size and are suitable for growing in London clay and with an exposed aspect.
 Many of the avenue tree planting species that we have chosen are better suited to endure areas of heavily compacted soil that we have at Mountsfield Park.

 You will find us during the community tree planting events along the main path between the George Lane and Brownhill Road entrances.
 The main path is the red line on the map of Mountsfield Park above.
 The green symbols represent tree planting locations.